 Method

-This document gives a comprehensive overview over Grond’s methodical background.
-It describes how the objective function and data weighting are defined, the optimisation algorithm works and how model uncertainties are estimated.
+This document gives a comprehensive overview of Grond’s methodical background.
+It describes how the objective function and the data weighting are defined, how the optimisation algorithm works, and how model uncertainties are estimated.

 The very core of any optimisation is the evaluation of an objective function or misfit value between observed and predicted data.
 This is most often based on the difference